Saturday, May 12, 2012

 Delta 1:

 I drop the mic with my right hand.
-With my left hand I grab the handle to the large spot light that is mounted to the left side window.
-I flick the little lever that activates the light with my left top thumb nail.
+With my left hand, I grab the handle of the giant spotlight mounted to the left side window.
+With my left top thumbnail, I flick the little lever that activates the light.

 3 houses